-7.2 Deadman Air And Fuel Sense Connections
+7.2 Deadman Fuel Reference And Fuel Sense Connections

-Note: To prevent damage to the housing (3-32) all ports on the 64800 hydrant coupler include straight threads that require adapters with O-Rings to seal.
+Note: To prevent damage to the housing (3-32) all ports on the 64803 hydrant coupler include straight threads that require adapters with O-Rings to seal.
 NPT connections should be made to those adapters.

-Connect the deadman air hose to the 1⁄2" straight thread air reference port with the standard female NPT port adapters, option H port adapters or to the option F or J hose barbs.
-Connect the fuel sense hose to the port marked Fuel in a like manner.
-If desired, where air operated hydrant valves are utilized, connect a hose to the side port on the coupler or to option R the 90° elbow to connect to the air pilot on the hydrant.
+Connect the deadman fuel reference hose to the 1⁄4" straight thread air reference port with the standard female NPT port adapters, option H port adapters or to the option F or J hose barbs.
+Connect the fuel sense hose to the 3/8" port marked Fuel in a like manner.
+If desired, where air operated hydrant valves are utilized, connect a hose to the side port on the coupler or to option R the 90° elbow to connect to the air operated pilots can be operated with fuel pressure in lieu of air pressure.